oroinc/documentation/user_guide/records/records_grids.rst

 .. important:: Inline editing—ability to edit record field values directly from the grid—is available only for the limited set of fields.
 This set differs for different entities and is not configurable.

 1. Point to the value in the grid that you want to edit.
-If the |IcEditInline| **Edit Inline** icon appears next to it, you can edit this values in this column from the grid.
+If the |IcPencil| **Edit Inline** icon appears next to it, you can edit this values in this column from the grid.
-2. Click the |IcEditInline| **Edit Inline** icon.
+2. Click the |IcPencil| **Edit Inline** icon.

    Alternatively, click the value itself twice.